 "Teikyo Toyosatodai Judo Therapy Office" on the north side of the main gate of Utsunomiya Campus is an osteopathic clinic that can be used by the general public.
-We will provide treatment tailored to each patient, centered on Dr. Yanagi, the director who has been operating an osteopathic clinic for over 30 years.
+We provide treatment tailored to each patient, centered on Dr. Yanagi, the director who has been operating an osteopathic clinic for over 30 years.

-The Teikyo Hachioji Judo Therapy Office, which was set up at the Teikyo Teikyo University Martial Arts Center, is an osteopathic clinic that can be used by the general public.
+The Teikyo Hachioji Judo Therapy Clinic, which was set up at the Teikyo Teikyo University Martial Arts Center, is an osteopathic clinic that can be used by the general public.
 We perform treatments that are tailored to each patient.

 If you would like to consult, please make a reservation by phone first.

 * Detailed information on consultation can be found here.

 As one of the efforts of medical institutions and the role that medical institutions should play, our university has medical staff who can take appropriate measures even in the field where prompt response in the event of disasters is required, and has a system that can respond instantly even in an emergency in place.

 In the Niigata Chuetsu Earthquake that occurred in October 2004, we dispatched medical teams to the disaster-stricken areas such as Nagaoka City, which was heavily damaged, and solicited donations.
 We would like to introduce our efforts at that time.